Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: ITM for Electromagnetic Waves

 Any converging wave that focuses continues its propagation as another diverging wave.
 Thus, a complete time reversal process also requires the source to be reversed, i.e. replaced by a sink to absorb the converging wave.
 We do not consider such sources.
 Without a time-reversed source, the re-diverging wave appears as a replica of the converging wave but opposite in sign~\cite{Cassereau:1992}.
 We demonstrate this visually in our ITM lossless media study in Section~\ref{sec:losslessstudy}.

 An interesting phenomenon therefore arises from the interaction between the converging and re-diverging waves.
-As an example, one can picture this interference by considering a converging wave shaped after the first derivative of the Gaussian function, where a trough is followed by a crest in space and time.
+As an example, one can picture this interaction by considering a converging wave shaped after the first derivative of the Gaussian function, where a trough is followed by a crest in space and time.
 After complete convergence from the trough, the re-diverging wave appears as a crest and reinforces the amplitude of the still converging crest.
 This interaction causes the spatial resolution of the focus point to be constrained by the diffraction limit, half a wavelength for a monochromatic wave~\cite{Cassereau:1992, Fink:2000, Rosny:2002}.
-In a two-step ITM in particular, this would be the wavelength of the monochromatic reversed wave, since in general it differs from that of the forward wave.
-In the case of a non-monochromatic wave, the limit depends on the frequency distribution of the reversed wave packet.
+In the case of a non-monochromatic wave, the limit depends on the frequency distribution of the reversed wave packet which, contrary to the monochromatic case, differs from that of the forward wave packet.